 Children with thoracic insufficiency syndrome cannot support normal breathing or lung growth.
 As they grow, their rib cage and spine do not keep pace.
 As a result, their chest wall becomes deformed (sunken) and the children may become dependent on nasal oxygen or ventilator support to breathe.

-Robert M. Campbell Jr., MD, director of the Center for Thoracic Insufficiency Syndrome at CHOP, was the first to identify thoracic insufficiency syndrome as a disease condition that required specialized care and treatment.
-He also invented the vertical expandable prosthetic titanium rib (VEPTR) device, the first FDA-approved device for treatment of thoracic insufficiency syndrome.
+Orthopaedic surgeons at the Center for Thoracic Insufficiency Syndrome at CHOP were the first to identify thoracic insufficiency syndrome as a disease that required specialized care and treatment.
+Our experts invented the vertical expandable prosthetic titanium rib (VEPTR) device, the first FDA-approved device for treatment of thoracic insufficiency syndrome.

 This revolutionary implant allows a surgeon to expand a child’s rib cage surgically to nurture lung growth and correct spinal deformity.
 Then, the gains in chest volume are continued by further expanding the device in outpatient surgery twice a year.